LiewJunTung/Android-strings-xml-csv-converter/README.md

 Download and install the IntelliJ or Android Studio Plugin from the jetbrains repository or [here](https://github.com/pandawarrior91/Android-strings-xml-csv-converter/releases/download/v0.10.0/android.xml.csv.parser.plugin.zip)

 ##NOTE
-1. It won't convert arrays and plurals, make sure you save them in other files such as array.xml
+1. It won't convert arrays and plurals (yet), make sure you save them in other files such as array.xml

 ##TODO
 - [ ] Ability to convert arrays and plurals